G1874/InvertedPendulum/README.md

 The pendulum is controlled by an stm32l152re microcontroller.

 ### GUI:
-Graphical user interfece written in python using tkinter package.
-It displays real time data, read from stm32 via uart and displays it in graph form
+Graphical user interfece displays real time data read from stm32 via uart and displays it in graph form

 <p align="center">
 <img src="./Images/GUI.png" height="65%" width="65%">